superseriousbusiness/gotosocial/README.md

 ---

+## Alternatives to GoToSocial

+Don't like GtS but still want to use the fediverse?
+Like GtS but prefer not to use beta software?
+There are lots of alternatives that might suit you better!
+Here are some that we know work well (alphabetical order):

+- [Akkoma]([https://](https://akkoma.social/)): Full-featured ActivityPub microblogging with emoji reacts and quote posts (Elixir).
+- [Honk](https://humungus.tedunangst.com/r/honk/m/activitypub.7): Minimalist, opinionated microblogging with "No likes, no faves, no polls, no stars, no claps, no counts."
+(Go).
+- [Iceshrimp.net](https://iceshrimp.dev/iceshrimp/Iceshrimp.NET): rewrite of Iceshrimp from the ground up (.Net).
+- [Mastodon](https://joinmastodon.org/): Actively developed, widely recognized, scaleable ActivityPub microblogging instance (Ruby).
+- [Snac2](https://codeberg.org/grunfink/snac2): Simple, minimalistic instance with very low system requirements (portable C).

+---

 ## Known Issues

 Since GoToSocial is still in beta, there are plenty of bugs.
-We use [GitHub issues](https://codeberg.org/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug) to track these.
+We use [Codeberg issues](https://codeberg.org/superseriousbusiness/gotosocial/issues?q=is%3Aissue+is%3Aopen+label%3Abug) to track these.

 Since every ActivityPub server implementation has a slightly different interpretation of the protocol, some servers don't quite federate properly with GoToSocial yet.
 We're tracking these issues [in this project](https://codeberg.org/superseriousbusiness/gotosocial/projects/4).
 Eventually, we want to make sure that any implementation that can federate nicely with Mastodon should also be able to federate with GoToSocial.